 Netflix is certainly not enough during this lockdown that could potentially last months or, god forbid, a year.
 Besides, it’s good for the soul to watch a bit of indies and cinematic documentaries and these are not what Netflix is for.
 We compiled a list of the best sites that offer the best movies so you can still use your time wisely while you’re in your cave.

 Streaming service MUBI is opening up its library for three months for just £1.
 I’ve always loved this site.
 They have really well-curated films fresh from film festivals like Berlinale and Cannes.
 I just subscribed to their service a week ago for $10/month and just yesterday, they offered a 3-month subscription for just 1 Euro.
 It’s totally worth it.
 MUBI is different.
 It’s not like Netflix wherein you get to choose hundreds of movies.
 MUBI handpicks 30 films and adds one film a day.
-But they also offer a huge collection of movies that you can rent.
+But they also offer a huge collection of movies that you can rent and use with a good DVD set to enjoy your preferred movie.
 These are very essential films if you’re into world cinema.
 We’re talking about anything French New Wave, Italian Neorealism, and great film from all over the world that are hard to access.
 If you’re a cinephile, DO NOT miss this opportunity!
 Recommended Movie Titles: Claire Denis’ 2018 sci-fi horror High Life, Ingmar Bergman’s 1978 drama Autumn Sonata , Park Chan-wook’s 2005 mystery Lady Vengeance.

 IDFA is the biggest documentary film festival in Europe and they are offering a catalog that contains almost 300 handpicked “cream of the crop” documentaries that they’ve screened ALL FOR FREE!
 This is the MUBI of documentaries.
 The style of filmmaking varies.
 Your love for docs and for real-life stories would grow exponentially when you take the time to watch these films during lockdown.
 We highly recommend you watch them with your family.
 You’ll learn a lot about the world.
 Don’t worry.
 Not all docs are grim!